 Do It Together

 Together with Jacob Froberg, festival director for Arctic Sounds, NAPA arranged a webinar on publishing your own music for musicians and music entrepreneurs.
 Three Nordic guests took part via Zoom and gave presentations and afterwards the participants asked questions.
-The event took place at Serravik, the music school in Sisimiut, and the event was also streamed to selected musicians in Greenland, who Arctic Sounds had invited to participate.
+The event took place at Serravik, the music school in Sisimiut, and the event was also streamed to musicians in Greenland.
 In a Nordic spirit, the theme went from being Do It Yourself (DIY) to focusing on Do It Together (DIT) and the discussion revolved around the Greenlandic music life of the future – locally and in relation to getting the music out into the world.

 Our guests who inspired and debated with the participants were:

 Kristoffer Rom from the record company Tambourhinoceros and Danish Independent Record Companies (DUP)

 Musician Nana Jacobi from HUN SOLO, who also performed with an online concert at Arctic Sounds

 Kristian Blak from the Faroese record company TUTL.

 NAPA also organized a “Nordic Playground” with the theme of sound production.
 The musician and producer Jesper Skovgaard alias Noosfære, who performed at Nuuk Nordic Culture Festival 2019, guided and inspired the musical innovations via video connection.
 During his presentation, we asked questions and afterwards we continued with sounds, knobs and effects.